 He was not the only Priest to tell me that the Bible is not literal, there was no Original Sin, Jesus might not have literally been God Incarnate, there is no Hell – – oh, but most say there is a Heaven for believers!
 This was the only conversation I wrote down though.

 A Priest who was more Deist than Catholic.
-A Priest who has to jump through major belief hoops just to get up and preach.
-But he keeps doing it.
+A true historical scholar.
+A Priest who had to jump through major belief hoops just to get up and preach.
 And I really doubt that he’s a rarity.
 I felt so sorry for him.
 He was such a nice guy.
+He died quite a few years ago now.
+I still tell people what a great guy he was.
+I hope, for his sake, that his version of Heaven exists.